Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.3.1 =
+* MPDF package update
+* removed divs in legal documents, in favour of p tags.
+* Improved jquery activation script for iframes for smoother loading of iframe
+* Improved cookie delete option: it will now archive, so won't get added again on new scan
+* Improved handling of ajax loaded content in Cookie Blocker (Ultimate Member)
+* Fix translation of banner items for multiple language configurations
+* Fix: WPML changed index in supported languages from language_code to code

 = 4.3.0 =
 * New: Supports the [WP Consent API](https://wpconsentapi.org/).
 * Fix: Type on legal document